Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Dallas and its opponents have combined to put up more than 47.5 points in six of 14 games this season.
+- Dallas and its opponents have gone over the current 47.5-point total in six of 14 games this season.

-- Washington and its opponents have combined to score more than 47.5 points in six of 14 games this season.

-- The combined points per game average of the two teams, 48.8, is 1.3 points greater than Sunday's over/under.

-- The 46 combined points per game that these two squads have allowed this season are 1.5 fewer than the 47.5 total in this contest.
+- Sunday's total is 1.3 points lower than the two team's combined 48.8 points per game average.

+- This contest's over/under is 1.5 points more than the 46 these two squads combine to allow per game this season.

-- The average total in Cowboys games this season is 50.9, 3.4 points more than Sunday's over/under of 47.5.
+- Cowboys games this season feature an average total of 50.9 points, a number 3.4 points higher than Sunday's over/under.

-- The 47.5 over/under in this game is 1.2 points higher than the 46.3 average total in Football Team games this season.
+- The 46.3 PPG average total in Football Team games this season is 1.2 points fewer than this game's over/under.

 Cowboys stats and trends

-- This season, the Cowboys won ATS in their only game as a favorite of 10.5 points or more.
+- The Cowboys covered the spread in their only game when favored by 10.5 points or more.

-- Dallas' games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Dallas' games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).

-- When Dallas puts up more than 25.1 points, it is 8-1 against the spread and 7-2 overall.
+- When Dallas records more than 25.1 points, it is 8-1 against the spread and 7-2 overall.

-- Dallas is 9-1 against the spread and 8-2 overall when the team piles up over 364.6 yards.
+- Dallas is 9-1 against the spread and 8-2 overall when the team amasses more than 364.6 yards.

 - The Cowboys have turned the ball over 19 times this season, three more turnovers than the Football Team have forced (16).